 While many towns and parishes have sponsored PCSOs in the past, the new scheme offers a guarantee that the officer will work within the geographic area of the sponsoring agency – in this case, Felixstowe – rather than integration into the wider Safer Neighbourhood Team.
 Sponsored PCSOs can only be deployed to other duties in exceptional circumstances.
 For example, attending a major incident.

-Ben will work within the local policing team and remain directly accountable to the local Sergeant, who will liaise with the Town Council on a regular basis to identify local priorities to ensure ongoing community needs are being met.
+They will work within the local policing team and remain directly accountable to the local Sergeant, who will liaise with the Town Council on a regular basis to identify local priorities to ensure ongoing community needs are being met.

 Suffolk Constabulary pays for all training, uniform and equipment for a sponsored PCSO, with the Town Council covering the salary and on-costs associated with the role at £34,000 per year for the next two years.